dmarrazzo/rh-bpm-notes/git_workflow.md

 1. each developers has his own instance of Business Central in his/her own workstation;
 2. the Business Central is shared on a development server, but each developer has to work on his/her own branch.
 In this case, developers have to pay attention to stay on their own branch, when they perform any change.

 The Business Central (BC) repository has the role of a sandbox, where many commits are meaningless.
 It's worth mentioning that the BC performs a git commit every time a developer saves an artefact.
+Conversely, a developer should __commit__ a group of artefacts when they are consistent, usually when he implement a new feature, he can build the code and has performed a first test.

 The team shares the consolidated work in a shared git repository, let's call it "team" (_blessed repository_ Ref.
 [Distributed Git - Distributed Workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows)).